Sadhana-bei/Restaurant-Billing-System/README.md

 To study the scope of replacing the manual work by software.

-How to run:
+**How to run:**

-Clone the repository to your local machine:
+1.Clone the repository to your local machine:

 https://github.com/NirazB/C_Project.git

-run the project.c file after compiling it
+2.run the project.c file after compiling it

 To compile the code use gcc project.c -o project

-Run it in terminal with the command .\project
+3.Run it in terminal with the command .\project